|Nutrition Facts (per serving)|

 The casserole is versatile, too.
 If you prefer not to use cream of mushroom soup, feel free to use a different condensed soup.
 Cream of chicken soup or cream of celery are excellent options, or you might try making an alternative sauce to bring everything together.
 The crispy fried onions are classic, but breadcrumbs or extra cheese would work as well.

-A green bean casserole is an excellent choice for a holiday meal or Sunday dinner, and it's easy enough to make and serve any night of the week.
+A green bean casserole is an excellent choice for a holiday meal or Sunday dinner.
+And it's easy enough to make and serve any night of the week, all you need is a great casserole dish.
 Serve the casserole with a slice of pork or beef roast, chops, ribs, hamburger steaks, roast chicken, or a comforting meatloaf.

 6 ounces bacon, about 4 to 6 strips